kittyjosh111/slack-publicity-app/README.md

 8. On the same page, scroll down and make sure "Event Subscriptions" is enabled.
 If not, click on it.
 Then turn it on and go to Subscribe to bot events and fill it out.

 ![alt text](/slack-bot-docs/step8.png)

+You should be ready to start the python bot now.